kyujin-cho/BPReader/README.md

 # Boarding Pass Reader

-An Android barcode reader app for boarding pass barcode(PDF417 type barcode).
+An Android barcode reader app to manage boarding pass.

-A barcode printed on boarding pass has a bunch of datas based on [IATA Bar-coded boarding pass rule](https://www.iata.org/whatwedo/stb/Documents/BCBP-Implementation-Guide-5th-Edition-June-2016.pdf)
+A barcode printed on boarding pass has a bunch of datas based on [IATA Bar-coded boarding pass rule](https://www.iata.org/whatwedo/stb/Documents/BCBP-Implementation-Guide-5th-Edition-June-2016.pdf).

-This android application parses data from raw text.
+This android application parses data from raw text from those barcodes.

 This application uses icon from [Google's material design](https://material.io/icons/ )(Apache 2.0 License)
+## Introduction

+### Base Language
+This Project uses XML to design UI, and Java as a main language.

-## Team Member
+### Team Member
 - [Kyujin Cho](http://thy2134.github.io)(Main Programmer / Designer)
 - [Jaehyeon Ahn](http://IIru.github.io)(Designer)
 - [Hanhyeok Hwang](http://Triplehwang.github.io)(Project Maintainer)

+### Goal
+Our goal is to create a well-formed Android application to manage the airplane trip for those who like to travel, or works internationally.

+We have plan to expand this application as a total trip managing application.

 ## Feature
-- Reads boarding pass barcode
+- Reads text inside boarding pass barcode
 - Parses text input from barcode to readable output
 - Makes PDF417 Barcode from input text